jekyc/wig/README.md

 - [x] Detects JavaScript libraries
 - [x] Operation system fingerprinting by matching php, apache and other packages against a values in wig's database
 - [x] Checks for files of interest such as administrative login pages, readmes, etc
-- [x] Currently the wig's databases include *20.000* fingerprints
+- [x] Currently the wig's databases include 28,000 fingerprints
 - [x] Reuse information from previous runs (save the cache)
 - [x] Implement a verbose option
 - [x] Remove dependency on 'requests'

-##### The following features are under consideration for wig:
-- [ ] Implement a dirbuster-ish/enumeration feature
-- [ ] Add more fingerprints for interesting files
-- [ ] Add progress information (non-verbose)
-- [ ] Implement option to generate site map
-- [ ] Improve the crawler/spider
-- [ ] Implement option for output to file: xml,json
-- [ ] Improve a verbose option
+- [x] Support for proxy
+- [x] Proper threading support
+- [x] Included check for known vulnerabilities

 ## Requirements

 wig is built with **Python 3**, and is therefore not compatible with Python 2.